organisciak/dissertation/document/2_crowdsourcing.md

 This dissertation focuses on a small corner of crowdsourcing, but there are many models for online contribution that have been tried, so it is good to have concrete anchors to go by.

 Still, looking at crowdsourcing _web sites_ misses part of the legacy of crowdsourcing.
-To assume a speculative post for a moment, it appears that many of the design patterns that will survive from the past decade of experimentation with crowdsourcing will be in the augmentative, supportive roles it can play: community-contributed translations or subtitles; qualitative contributions like flagging, rating, or 'likes'; casual filtering activities like up/down voting.
+Adopting a speculative position for a moment, it appears that many of the design patterns that will survive from the past decade of experimentation with crowdsourcing will be in the augmentative, supportive roles it can play: community-contributed translations or subtitles; qualitative contributions like flagging, rating, or 'likes'; casual filtering activities like up/down voting.
 Likewise, the best new projects are ephemeral: they are not intended to last by design.
 The point has been made that the amount of human effort and leisure-time labour on the Internet is endless [@shirky_here_2009;@mcgonigal_reality_2011]; however, attention is scare.

-Projects like those from exemplar Zooniverse, discussed below, or LibCrowds, or from NYPL Labs: they develop single-serving projects to symbiotically engage communities with their collections in focuses, short-term ways, rather than grandiose 'digitize all of history' projects.
+Projects like those from citizen science exemplar Zooniverse, discussed below, or LibCrowds, or from NYPL Labs: they develop single-serving projects to symbiotically engage communities with their collections in focused, short-term ways, rather than grandiose 'digitize all of history' projects.
-In revisiting my past work on motivations of crowds [@organisciak_why_2010] for the next chapter's crowdsourcing typology, I add a motivator that came up in that work's study, but which I had avoided given the expectation that it is insubstantial: novelty.
-Novelty is ephemeral, but short-term design may make that ephemerality acceptable.
+In my past work on motivations of crowds [@organisciak_why_2010], revisiting in the next chapter's crowdsourcing typology, I avoid discussing novelty given the expectation that it was unsubstantial.
+Novelty is indeed ephemeral, but this does not particularly detract: projects with short-term design may make that ephemerality acceptable.

 With that in mind, below are some notable examples in the wild and as a whole, while the next chapter's typology provides a contrasting view of crowdsourcing in its parts.